 “A thoroughly engrossing examination of the Internet’s past, present, and future.”— Kirkus Reviews

-A New York Times Book Review Editor’s Pick, and WIRED’s #1 summer must-read, Magic and Loss: The Internet as Art offers a far-reaching and deeply thoughtful look at the “logics and aesthetics” of life online.
+A New York Times Book Review Editor’s Pick, WIRED’s #1 summer must-read, and one of Inc.’s 10 Smartest Books for Entrepreneurs, Magic and Loss: The Internet as Art offers a far-reaching and deeply thoughtful look at the “logics and aesthetics” of life online.
 Treating the Internet as a global, transformative work of art, the book explores the ways we read, see, listen, and collaborate across this vast, uncertain, and exciting medium.
 The book has garnered high praise from a variety of major publications and personalities.
 “Goddamn, Virginia Heffernan is brilliant,” writes Lena Dunham.
 The New Republic proclaims: “This is sumptuous writing, saturated with observations that are simultaneously personal, cultural, and strikingly original—and she’s writing about software.”
 The New Yorker says “She writes with flair.
 Heffernan is good company.”
 Slate writes that “My copy of Magic and Loss is sloppily scrawled with all caps pencilings of words like ‘YES!’ and ‘TRUTH!’”
 The New York Review of Books calls it “an ecstatic narrative of submission.”
 And Gwyneth Paltrow writes that Heffernan is “one of the writers I most admire.”
 Beyond these publications, the book has been profiled or reviewed in Vogue, Esquire, The Creators Project, Maclean’s, NPR, The Fader, Lit Hub, Business Insider, Salon, Publishers Weekly, and many more.